s2imon/pp4pp/readme.md

 - what rights users have, in terms of withdrawal of consent and deletion of data;

 ## Stuck?
 Get a iubenda policy

 <http://iubenda.com/mobile>

-I'll even give you 10% off your first year with this link <http://goo.gl/UO8VK7>.

 ## Who am I